 In the Water They Can't See You Cry

 Yet despite her astonishing career and sex-symbol status, Amanda felt unworthy of all her success.
 Unaware that she was suffering from clinical depression, she hid the pain beneath a megawatt smile.
-With no other outlet for her feelings besides the pool, Amanda expressed her emotions through self-destructive behavior.
 In her late teens and twenties, she became bulimic, abused drugs and alcohol, and started cutting herself.

 How Swimming Saved Amanda Beard's Life

 Read an Excerpt

 I wanted to get to the pool so badly, I was practically running.
 The July sun had already dried all the dew on our neighbors’ matching green lawns, and I was hot.
 Why were they taking so long?

 I turned around to watch my family, almost half a block behind me.
 Mom and Dad, laughing as usual about some story, carried all the junk.
 They had packed a cooler filled with drinks, sandwiches, and chips that’d last us the whole day of hanging out in the pool and on the surrounding soft, grassy hills.
 Though we lived only two blocks away, my mom had enough towels, books, and blankets that we looked as if we were... see more